ISO Certification Process Procedure of QRA Certification:

-4.8 It is expected that the generally the management system has been in place for at least about three months before the Pre-Audit is considered.
-However, the time can be decided by Director (HOC).
+4.8 It is expected that generally, the management system has been in place for at least about three months before the Pre-Audit is considered.
+However, time can be decided by the Director (HOC).

-4.9 Any part of management system audited at stage I audit and determined to be fully implemented, effective, and in conformity with requirements of FSMS can be left during the Stage 2 audit.
+4.9 Any part of the management system audited at stage 1 audit and determined to be fully implemented, effective, and in conformity with requirements of FSMS can be left during the Stage 2 audit.

-4.10 In case OHS Stage 1 & Stage 2 audit is carried out by different auditor, the auditor need to take a copy of the report from QRA, QM is responsible for confirming from the auditor.
+4.10 In case OHS Stage 1 & Stage 2 audit is carried out by different auditor, the auditor needs to take a copy of the report from QRA Certification, AM is responsible for confirming from the auditor.

 b) To provide guidelines for associated follow up audits/ surveillance audit and re-certification audit.

-QRA ensures Stage 2 audit meets the following requirement
+QRA Certification ensures Stage 2 audit meets the following requirement

 5.1 Stage 2 Audit shall take place at the site (s) of client